Skip to Main Content

 How to identify the percentage of journals published in top journals

-2. From the left panel, from Researchers and Groups, select your name, or use the Create/Import option to Define a researcher
+2. From the Entity list, from Researchers and Groups, select your name, or use the Create/Import option to Define a researcher

-4. Change the metric by which the percentile is defined, for example, to SciMago Journal Ranking (SJR)
+4. You can change the metric by which the percentile is defined, for example, to SCImago Journal Ranking (SJR)

 5. Select Analyze in more detail for more comprehensive data.